Content from Introduction

 Introduction

-The Greenhouse Gas (GHG) protocol is the most commonly-used method for organizations to measure their total carbon emissions.
-Understanding GHG scopes and how to measure your software against industry standards will help you see to what extent you are applying Green Software principles and how far you have to go to improve.
+The Greenhouse Gas (GHG) protocol is the most commonly-used method for organisations to measure their total carbon emissions.
+Understanding GHG scopes and how to measure your software against industry standards will help you see to what extent you are reducing carbon emissions and how that fits with wider activities to reduce emissions.

-To complement the GHG protocol, you can also use the Software Carbon Intensity (SCI) specification.
-While the GHG is a more generic measurement suitable for all types of organizations, the SCI is specifically for measuring a rate of software emissions and designed to incentivize the elimination of those emissions.
+To complement the GHG protocol, and if yo develop software that is used by others, you can also use the Software Carbon Intensity (SCI) specification.
+While the GHG is a more generic measurement suitable for all types of organisations, the SCI is specifically for measuring a rate of software emissions and designed to incentivise the elimination of those emissions.

 The GHG protocol

 The Greenhouse Gas protocol is the most widely used and internationally recognized greenhouse gas accounting standard.
-92% of Fortune 500 companies use the GHG protocol when calculating and disclosing their carbon emissions.
+92% of Fortune 500 companies use the GHG protocol when calculating and disclosing their carbon emissions and it provides the basis of emissions reporting for most countries (including the UK).
+Using the GHG protocol allows us to compare our emissions from use of HPC systems to other sources of emissions in a quantitative way.

 The GHG protocol divides emissions into three scopes:

-- Scope 1: Direct emissions from operations owned or controlled by the reporting organization, such as on-site fuel combustion or fleet vehicles.
+• Scope 1: Direct emissions from operations owned or controlled by the reporting organisation, such as on-site fuel combustion or fleet vehicles.

-Scope 3, sometimes referred to as value chain emissions, is the most significant source of emissions and the most complex to calculate for many organizations.
+Scope 3, sometimes referred to as value chain emissions, is the most significant source of emissions and the most complex to calculate for many organisations.
 These encompass the full range of activities needed to create a product or service, from conception to distribution.
-In the case of a laptop, for example, every raw material used in its production emits carbon when being extracted and processed.
-Value chain emissions also include emissions from the use of the laptop, meaning the emissions from the energy used to power the laptop after it has been sold to a customer.
+In the case of a laptop, for example, every raw material used in its production emits carbon when being extracted and processed (part of the upstream scope 3 emissions).
+Value chain emissions also include emissions from the use of the laptop, meaning the emissions from the energy used to power the laptop after it has been sold to a customer (part of downstream scope 3 emissions).

 Through this approach, it’s possible to sum up all the GHG emissions from every organization and person in the world and reach a global total.